PuppyQ08/Cheat-Sheet/algo/README.md

 ## Longest Common Subsequence

 Plain approach
+Traverse the tree model.
+If it didn't work out then you must build a wrong tree.
 ```
 int lcs(string s1,string s2, int n1, int n2){
     if(n1 ==0 or n2 ==0 )